Kirstie Alley is revealed as Baby Mammoth on The Masked Singer as she is eliminated

 However, McCarthy swapped her initial answer of Dianne Wiest with Kirstie Alley, which ultimately left her as the only one to guess correctly.

-During her limited time on the series, the clues that were revealed about Baby Mammoth’s identity included a silver medal as a nod to her second place on Dancing with the Stars, a bird cage, and a cheerleading reference to her hit sitcom Cheers.
+During her limited time on the series, the clues that were revealed about Baby Mammoth’s identity included a silver medal as a nod to her second place on Dancing with the Stars, conversation bubbles alluding to her film Look Who’s Talking Now, and a cheerleading reference to her hit sitcom Cheers.

 Emmy and Global Award-winning actor Kirstie Alley joins previously unveiled participants Rudy Giuliani as Jack in the Box, Jennifer Holliday as Miss Teddy, Duane Chapman as Armadillo, Penn & Teller as Hydra, Christie Brinkley as Lemur, Jordan Mailata as Thingamabob, Garcia as Cyclops, Joe Buck as Ram, and Duff Goldman as McTerrier.